wisdom-parts/wisdom-swift/README.md

 A tree or subtree of imps is called a "clan".
 A clan is a complete implementation of its root imp's face.
 This face is also considered to be the clan's face.
 A clan's face can be as simple as `Int32`, in which case the clan is as simple as the number `42`.

-A face is described at runtime by a `MetaFace`.
+A clan is constructed at runtime from a specification called a "charter".

 ## Wise Programming in Swift

-Any Swift data type can be made into a face by implementing the MetaFace protocol on it.
+Any Swift data type can be made into a face by implementing the Face protocol on it.
+Here are some of the main methods:

-The MetaFace protocol has the following responsibilities:
-* Provide a registry of named imps of the face.
-* Given a suitable `HMap` (see the `joy-data-swift` repo), construct a clan that implements the face.
+    protocol Face {
+        type MetaImp
+        static found(charter: Charter): self
+        static registerMetaImp(name: Qualified Name, metaImp: MetaImp)

+        static randomCharter(): Charter
+        static mutateCharter(charter: Charter): Charter
+        static blendCharters(charter1: Charter, charter2: Charter): Charter
+    }

+A `Charter` is an `org.joy-data.HMap`.

+Each `Face` type has its own `MetaImp` type.

 # Material Not Yet Edited from `wisdom-crystal`